What is the best time for the Mardi Himal 7 days trek?

-Things to pay attention when buying travel insurance for a trek in Nepal:
+Things to pay attention to when buying travel insurance for a trek in Nepal:

-7 days Mardi Himal trek will be led by our friendly, honest, knowledgeable and experienced trek leaders.
-The trekking leaders, guides for this trek are carefully selected on the basis of their experience, knowledge about the region and leadership skills.
+Mardi Himal 7 days hike will be led by our friendly, honest, knowledgeable and experienced trek leaders.
+The trekking leaders, and guides for this trek are carefully selected on the basis of their experience, knowledge about the region and leadership skills.
 Our trekking guides and crew have taken the following training:

 Trekking Guide Training